Skip to main content

 Aggravated DUI

-A normal driving under the influence (DUI) charge already carries severe penalties, but certain situations can result in enhanced penalties for DUI or DWI that go well beyond the sentences normally imposed after a DUI conviction.
-The presence of certain aggravating factors in a DUI case can result in enhanced penalties by either increasing the range of potential sentences or by raising the actual charge to a higher level, depending on the state where the DUI prosecution takes place.
+Certain situations can result in enhanced criminal charges and penalties for driving under the influence.
+These go well beyond the sentences typically imposed after a DUI conviction.
+The presence of certain aggravating factors in a DUI case can result in enhanced penalties.
+These factors increase the range of potential sentences and raise the actual charge to a more serious one.
+While a typical DUI charge is a misdemeanor, aggravated DUI is usually a felony.

-What follows are a few examples of situations that could lead to an aggravated DUI charge with enhanced penalties.
-The factors and potential punishments will vary between states, however, so it's important for defendants facing DUI charges to look closely at the law of the state that has brought the charges.
+What follows are a few examples of situations that can lead to an aggravated DUI charge with enhanced penalties.
+The factors and potential punishments will vary among states, so it's essential for anyone facing a DUI charge to look at the law of the state that has brought the charges.

 Extremely High Blood Alcohol Concentration

-States all set a legal limit for blood alcohol concentration (BAC) - usually .08%.
-The law presumes that anyone who is caught driving with a BAC over the legal limit has committed DUI.
+All state DUI laws set a legal limit for blood alcohol concentration (BAC).
+Most states recognize 0.08%, but a trend exists to lower this limit to 0.05%.
+The law presumes anyone caught driving with a BAC over their state's legal limit has committed a DUI.
+They need no further proof of intoxication.

 Minors in the Vehicle

 The presence of minors in the vehicle at the time of a DUI arrest can also result in an aggravated DUI.
-States have different age ranges for the minor that will trigger enhanced DUI penalties, though.
+States have different age ranges for minors that will trigger enhanced DUI penalties.
 For example, some states require that the minor in the vehicle be younger than 16, while others set the maximum age for the minor at 12.
+You will likely have a child protective services case opened against you, as well.

-Some states also increase the penalties for a DUI conviction if the offense occurs in a school zone, regardless of whether children were present in the car.
+Some states also increase the penalties for a DUI conviction if the offense occurs in a school zone, regardless of whether children were in the car or nearby.

 Multiple DUI Convictions

-Courts also will hand down elevated sentences if the driver has had multiple DUI convictions, sometimes even when one or more of the multiple convictions occurred in another state or states.
-States give harsher punishments to repeat offenders in order to discourage people from driving under the influence of drugs or alcohol after their first DUI conviction.
+Courts will hand down elevated sentences if the driver has had prior DUI convictions.
+This includes one or more of the convictions occurring in another state.
+States give harsher punishments to repeat offenders to discourage people from driving under the influence of drugs or alcohol after their first DUI conviction.

-States have different systems for penalizing repeat offenders, so DUI defendants should check their particular state's law or consult with an experienced DUI attorney for more information.
+States have different systems for penalizing repeat offenders.
+You should check your state's law or consult an experienced DUI defense attorney for more information.

-Aggravated DUI charges can also result when a DUI defendant is caught driving on a suspended or revoked license.
-Penalties for this situation increase because the defendant has shown a blatant disregard for the law by driving on a suspended or revoked license.
+A misdemeanor DUI becomes a felony DUI or aggravated drunk driving when you are driving with a suspended or revoked license.
+Penalties for this situation increase because you have blatantly disregarded the law by driving on a suspended or revoked license.

 Excessive Speed

-A state can charge a DUI defendant with excessive speed in addition to DUI.
-In some states, if a person exceeds the speed limit by a certain amount, it may also result in an aggravated DUI (or DWI) charge.
-For example, if police measured a DUI defendant driving 30 miles per hour over the posted speed limit, the defendant could face a much higher sentence than they would if they had driven 10 miles per hour over the speed limit.
+A state can charge you with excessive speed in addition to DUI.
+In some states, if a person exceeds the speed limit by a certain amount, it may also result in an aggravated DUI charge.
+For example, if police measured a DUI defendant driving 30 miles per hour over the posted speed limit, the defendant could face a much higher sentence than if they had driven 10 miles per hour over the speed limit.

 DUI arrests aren't pleasant.
 Being arrested and charged with an aggravated DUI is even less pleasant.
-Whether you're accused of having a high BAC or a minor in the car, the penalties can be significantly heightened for an aggravated DUI should you be convicted.
-A good option in fighting your case is to contact an experienced DUI attorney near you today.
+Whether you're accused of having a particularly high BAC or a minor in the car, the penalties can be significantly increased for an aggravated DUI.
+It's a good idea to seek legal advice.
+Contact an experienced DUI attorney near you today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help